 To bloom well Lilacs need a certain number of days of cold.
 There are some varieties now available that do well in warmer climes.
 I list them in this post.

 A lilac not blooming may need a whipping

-10. I know people think this is odd, but it does work.
+10. I know people think this is odd, but it does seem to work.